iPapatsoris/Set-Partitioning/README.md

 # Set-Partitioning
 The Set Partitioning problem solved using constraint programming.
 The following preprocessing is performed on the data to reduce the search space:
-* **Multiple Sets Prunning**: Keep the pairing with the lowest cost among identical ones, discard the rest.
+* **Multiple Sets Prunning**: Keep the pairings with the lowest cost among identical ones, discard the rest.
 * **Subsumed Sets Prunning**: If a pairing can be subsummed by a number of other pairings with a lower total cost, discard that pairing.
 An exhaustive search for this prunning would require exponential time, so a greedy approach is implemented as presented in [this publication](https://www.ps.uni-saarland.de/Publications/documents/Mueller_98a.pdf).

 ## Running